vnguyendon/gw-config-apis/data/bot/catalogue.md

 ###### 3. Within a sequence

-The `"EmbedLink"` action needs to be inserted inside a Step hash, in link with a `"Type": "Action"` pair.
+This `"SetUserProperty"` action needs to be inserted inside a Step hash, in link with a `"Type": "Action"` pair.
+It can be inserted anywhere in the `"Steps"` (first or last position - it does not matter).

-##### **VERY IMPORTANT**:
-- since it redirects to an action performed outside the bot, it can only be contained in a `"Type": "Leaf"` element.
-- as the client reads the steps from top to bottom, this `"CreateAnimatedEmoji"` action has to be the last hash of the step.
-Otherwise, the content appearing after will not be shown to the user

-The writer will need to provide:
-- a link
-- a label, with localized versions if necessary

 ###### 4. Example